Midge Ure: Visage (1978–1979)

-Ultravox
+Ultravox (1979–1986)

 In 1979, Ure and Billy Currie formed a close bond playing together in Visage.
 Rusty Egan persuaded Billy Currie to ask Ure if he was interested in joining a revived Ultravox.
 Ultravox had been presumed defunct since guitarist Robin Simon quit and lead vocalist John Foxx had left to pursue a solo career.
 In April 1979 Ure regrouped the band and assumed duties as singer, songwriter, guitarist and second keyboardist.
 This second incarnation would become the classic line-up, with Currie (keyboards, violin), Chris Cross (bass) and Warren Cann (electronic drums).
 Although Ure had spent the latter half of 1979 on tour with Thin Lizzy, Ultravox found time late in the year to tour in the US.
 During this time the band wrote a number of songs which were included on their first studio album with Ure.

-The album, Vienna, was recorded in 1980.
+The album, Vienna, was released in July 1980.
 Although it was the band's fourth studio album, it was the first with Ure, and the first one to chart, although it was only a minor success on first release.
-However, when the title track "Vienna" was released as a single in early 1981 it became a huge hit and spent four weeks at no. 2 in the UK singles chart and was the 5th highest selling single in the UK that year.
+However, when the title track "Vienna" was released as a single in January 1981 it became a huge hit and spent four weeks at no. 2 in the UK singles chart and was the 5th highest selling single in the UK that year.
 The album itself re-entered the album chart and peaked at no. 3.
 Inspired by the film noir The Third Man (1949), the music video for "Vienna" was directed by Russell Mulcahy utilising cinematic techniques, and became quite influential.
 In an interview Ure recalled the way that "music video changed after that.
 All these things that became video clichés – cropping the top and bottom off the screen, shooting on film as opposed to videotape, making it look like a movie ... we were quite a groundbreaking act for a while."
 The same year that Ultravox released the Vienna album, Visage also released their self-titled debut studio album which made the UK Top 20 and featured the hit single "Fade to Grey" (co-written by Ure and Currie with Chris Payne), also influential in the direction of the New Romantic electropop music scene.